 About the time I think it’s time for a blog vacation, I see something so gorgeous, so share worthy, my blog writing, sourcing and general gabfest battery is recharged and DIY project inspiration is born.
-Thank you, Better Homes and Gardens.
-The summer months can be as hectic as they are relaxing, and with that in mind I am tailoring my blog posts to suit the on-the-go set.
-Pretty is as pretty inspires.

 A Thanksgiving wreath is a lovely way to show the beauty of the season, and besides, the holidays are not the holidays until I tackle a DIY project.

 hot glue gun

 Begin with a wreath of the material, shape, and size of your choice.

 I like using grapevine wreaths for the look, durability, and ease of reuse.

 The initial $17.99 investment pays for itself over and over.

 I don’t glue items directly to the wreath for that reason.

 Cover work surface with newspaper for easy post wreath project clean up.

 Select the materials you will be using and the area(s) of the wreath you will be adorning.